-The records of this school take us back to 1914 when a new school was built on the site of what is now known as ‘the old boys school’.
+The records of this school take us back to 1914 when a new school was built on the site of what is now known as College Court.
 This new school replaced a school which was built by George and Sophie Evans in 1876.
 The new school had 4 classrooms- two for the girls and two for the boys.
-With an increase in pupil numbers in the late 1950,s pressure on space resulted in the provision of a new three classroom school for the girls on the present site in 1959.
-The boys stayed in the original school hence the name ‘the old boy’s school’.
+With an increase in pupil numbers in the late 1950’s pressure on space resulted in the provision of a new three classroom school for the girls on the present site in 1959.
+The boys stayed in the original school.

 Where we are now

 In September 2000 following an extension to the boys’ school building the girls’ school acquired a further four classrooms, a new staffroom, a number of smaller rooms to be used as resources/learning support rooms and a library.
 This brought the total number of classrooms to twelve.
 In October 2005 due to an increase in numbers we received a prefab housing two classrooms.
 This was followed by another prefab classroom in September 2007 and a further one in September 2008.
 Since then our hall has been extended by taking in the existing library and a new library was built by our caretaker Michael Smith.
 In 2015 we got our four new permanent classrooms to replace the prefabs.
 Our school is now nearly full with over 440 pupils.

 Donabate is an area steeped in history.
 On our doorstep we have a huge amount of buildings from different historical eras.
 To begin with the name Donabate in Irish is Domhnach Beathach which means the church of the living.
 Two other possible meanings of Donabate are “Church of the Beast” or “Fort of the Ferry”.
 Sadly the true meaning has been lost over time